 This little house below is perhaps one of the oldest, now covered in stucco.

-But the majority of houses are on the north south streets, which originally were numbered before the annexation by the City of St. Louis.
+But the majority of houses are on the north-south streets, such as Pennsylvania, which originally were numbered before the annexation by the City of St. Louis.